 Today, Passbase has extended our ongoing monitoring feature to be easily activated from the Passbase Dashboard.
 Now, you can cover anti-money laundering (AML) requirements and be assured that the customers using your platforms are ones you would like to serve.

 Get updated data for real-time customer risk profiles

-Ongoing monitoring provides you with the tools to not only know who your customer (KYC) is at onboarding, but also over time in order to have better risk assessments.
+What is ongoing monitoring?
+Ongoing monitoring provides you with the tools to not only know who your customer (KYC) is at onboarding, but also over time - in order to have better risk assessments.
 With Passbase’s ongoing monitoring, you can perform advanced AML checks that screen your customers: